Presidential Department Descriptions

 White House Management and Administration Front Office

 The Management and Administration Front Office is the hub of the department.
-This office fosters the growth of the other offices within Management and Administration and throughout the White House by facilitating modernization, assisting with special projects, conducting research, setting and communicating policies, and implementing programs that foster connectivity and community.
-The Front Office also houses White House Services, which oversees security and access to the complex, as well as the management of the White House telecommunication system.
+This office fosters the growth of the other offices within Management and Administration and throughout the White House by facilitating modernization, assisting with special projects, conducting research, setting and communicating policy, and implementing programs that foster connectivity and community.
 Programming in the Front Office is geared towards building leadership skills in project and program management.
+Interns will have the opportunity to interact with all sectors of the White House Office.

 If you are looking for a unique opportunity to perform a supporting role that touches a wide range of offices and staff, the Office of Management and Administration is for you!
 The M&A team members are dedicated to the success of those who serve the President.
 As a member of the M&A team, you might photograph open press events, assist the social office with planning and carrying out special events, organize programming, work with newly hired staff, or conduct research."Office of Management and Administration Intern